 Header tags are used to distinguish between headings and subheadings from the rest of the content.

-Subheadings and bullet points make the content easier to scan through.
-This helps improve the readability and also declutters the landing page to make it more streamlined and attractive.
+Subheadings and bullet points make the landing page content easier to scan through.
+This helps improve the readability and also declutters the page to make it more streamlined and attractive.

-In the Salesforce landing page above, the company has mentioned the features using bullet points.
-The content on the landing page is skimmable.
+In the Salesforce landing page example above, the company has mentioned the features using bullet points.
+The content on the page is clean and skimmable.

 Keep sentences short on your landing page instead of using lengthy blocks of sentences.
 This makes it easier for the customers to scan through and understand what you offer and how it will benefit them.

 Write text that gets right to the point.
-Too much explanatory text on your landing page can easily make the customer vary and bury the actual deal you offer.
+Too much explanatory text on your landing page can easily make the customer weary and bury the actual deal you offer.

 Specific words help visitors get reassured that your offer will benefit them.
 Use emotional yet powerful and urgent words to put across your message.